-At the most recent meeting of the CAP's New-In-Practice Committee (NIPC), we discussed initiating an ongoing column about lessons for success.
+At a recent meeting of the CAP's New-In-Practice Committee (NIPC), we discussed initiating an ongoing column about lessons for success.
 All members of the committee, regardless of the number of years in practice, were asked to relate the practical lessons they’ve learned since graduating from residency.

 As a long-in-practice pathologist myself, it seemed fitting that I write the inaugural piece in this series.
 I originally intended to write something brief.
 After the initial draft, my daughters, both of whom have long been in practice themselves, said I needed to add some of the lessons I had told them often.
 While the piece is now longer than originally intended, it’s been approved by two keen students of the workplace.